dpnetca/meraki/docs/GetNetworkWirelessSsidSplashSettings200Response.md

 `func (o *GetNetworkWirelessSsidSplashSettings200Response) HasSentryEnrollment() bool`

 HasSentryEnrollment returns a boolean if a field has been set.

+### GetSelfRegistration

+`func (o *GetNetworkWirelessSsidSplashSettings200Response) GetSelfRegistration() GetNetworkWirelessSsidSplashSettings200ResponseSelfRegistration`

+GetSelfRegistration returns the SelfRegistration field if non-nil, zero value otherwise.

+### GetSelfRegistrationOk

+`func (o *GetNetworkWirelessSsidSplashSettings200Response) GetSelfRegistrationOk() (*GetNetworkWirelessSsidSplashSettings200ResponseSelfRegistration, bool)`

+GetSelfRegistrationOk returns a tuple with the SelfRegistration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSelfRegistration

+`func (o *GetNetworkWirelessSsidSplashSettings200Response) SetSelfRegistration(v GetNetworkWirelessSsidSplashSettings200ResponseSelfRegistration)`

+SetSelfRegistration sets SelfRegistration field to given value.

+### HasSelfRegistration

+`func (o *GetNetworkWirelessSsidSplashSettings200Response) HasSelfRegistration() bool`

+HasSelfRegistration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)